TRAINING & SOCIAL ENTERPRISE

 The guest houses provide a great “real life” experience in hospitality and housekeeping.
 This experience has allowed many of our girls to find employment in Fiji’s tourism industry.

 Homes of Hope practices and teaches sustainable, organic farming techniques.
-Survivors can learn animal husbandry and gardening using the resources found right on campus.
+Participants can learn animal husbandry and gardening using the resources found right on campus.
 For example, our sheep and chicken feed comes from grasses grown on the land.
 The sheep manure is used to fertilize the gardens.
 The same cycle of integrated farming is used for the tilapia ponds and chickens.
 Each of these skills teach a process and system that can be used for all agricultural pursuits.

 Our sewing lab teaches the basics in sewing by machine and by hand.
-The survivors who excel are given the opportunity to earn their own sewing machine that they can later use in a home business as well providing them with the opportunity to sew their own clothing.
+The participants who excel are given the opportunity to earn their own sewing machine that they can later use in a home business as well providing them with the opportunity to sew their own clothing.